SmartCheck FAQs and HowTos: General

 Updates are always published on this page.
 For each new firmware version, we also provide the release notes, which explain in detail which changes were made to the firmware.

-If you are using the SmartUtility software or SmartUtility Light software on your PC, you will be informed automatically whenever a new firmware version for your devices is available.
+If you are using the SmartUtility software software or SmartUtility Light software software on your PC, you will be informed automatically whenever a new firmware version for your devices is available.